Download PDF

 - FDI Inflow:

-Denmark’s economic freedom score is 78.0, making its economy the 10th freest in the 2022 Index.
-Denmark is ranked 7th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Denmark’s economic freedom score is 77.6, making its economy the 9th freest in the 2023 Index.
+Its score is 0.4 point lower than last year.
+Denmark is ranked 6th out of 44 countries in the Europe region, and its overall score remains well above the world and regional averages.

 Background

-With a modern economy that is well integrated into the global marketplace, Denmark has been a member of the European Union since 1973.
+Denmark has been a member of the European Union since 1973.
 Mette Frederiksen of the center-left Social Democratic Party is the country’s youngest prime minister and leads a one-party minority government that relies on support from three leftist parties to pass legislation.
-The Danish public supports a continued tightening of immigration policy with an emphasis on assimilation as pursued by consecutive governments.
-The government has introduced ambitious greenhouse gas targets and is seeking new taxes on CO2 emissions.
-The economy depends heavily on foreign trade, and the private sector includes many small and medium-size companies with world-leading firms in pharmaceuticals, maritime shipping, and processed foods.
+The Danish public has supported consecutive governments’ continued tightening of immigration policy with an emphasis on assimilation.
+The government has introduced ambitious greenhouse gas targets and a corporate carbon tax.
+The economy, heavily reliant on foreign trade and well-integrated into the global marketplace, has a robust private sector that includes world-leading pharmaceutical, maritime shipping, and processed food firms.

 Rule of Law